mikenguyen13/data_analysis/_book/04-basic-inference.md

 3.  **Healthcare Research**: Assessing changes in patient responses to treatments across categories.

-#### Cochran-Mantel-Haenszel (CMH) Test
+#### Cochran-Mantel-Haenszel (CMH) Test {#sec-cochran-mantel-haenszel-cmh-test}

-The Cochran-Mantel-Haenszel (CMH) Test is a generalization of the [Mantel-Haenszel Chi-square Test].
+The Cochran-Mantel-Haenszel (CMH) Test is a generalization of the [Mantel-Haenszel Chi-square Test](#sec-mantel-haenszel-chi-square-test).
 It evaluates the association between two variables while controlling for the effect of a third stratifying variable.
 This test is particularly suited for ordinal data, allowing researchers to detect trends and associations across strata.

 The CMH Test addresses scenarios where: